thiagolucio/OSX-Arc-Darker/README.md

 ### Introduction

-OSX-Arc theme collection is a flat theme collection based on arc with transparent elements OSX-Arc Collection is available in three variants, it also supports  GTK 3, GTK 2 and Gnome-Shell which integrates with GTK 3 and GTK 2 based desktop environments like Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc.
+OSX-Arc theme collection is a flat theme collection based on arc with transparent elements OSX-Arc Collection is available in three variants, it also supports  GTK 3, GTK 2 and Gnome-Shell which integrates with GTK 3 and GTK 2 based desktop environments like Gnome, Unity, ~~Budgie~~, Pantheon, XFCE, Mate, etc.

 ##